Nevexo/shorturl/README.md

-# shorturl
+# nevexo/shorturl
-A docker ready shortURL server
+A docker ready shortURL server with an easy-to-use frontend to add new URLs